breynisson/RepResearch_PA2/PeerAssessment2.md

 From the two tables, we see that in the time period from 1950-01-03 to 2011-11-30, Tornados are the most harmful weather events to public health.

-### The analysis of Fatalities and Injuries.
+### Analysis of Fatalities and Injuries.
 State-by-state analysis.

 We would like to analyze the fatalities and injuries caused by weather in each state.